yashvanthbalaji/Java-Coding-Challenges-/ArrayProblems/README.md

-# ✨ String Problems - Java Coding Challenges ✨
+# ✨ Array Problems - Java Coding Challenges ✨

-Welcome to the **StringProblems** section of Java Coding Challenges! 🚀 Here, you’ll find simple and effective Java programs that solve **array and string-related problems**.
+Welcome to the **StringProblems** section of Java Coding Challenges! 🚀 Here, you’ll find simple and effective Java programs that solve **array related problems**.
 Each program is designed to help beginners practice logic, coding style, and problem-solving. 💡

 ---